 He contributes humorous articles to McSweeney's Internet Tendencies, Barnes & Noble's "Grin & Tonic," Splitsider, the Higgs Weldon, and other online humor sites.

-His essay, "The Diploma That Life Confers," was published on the Op-Ed page of The New York Times the day he graduated from Oberlin College with a B.A. in English.
+His essay, "The Diploma That Life Confers," was published on the Op-Ed page of The New York Times the day he graduated from Oberlin College.
 His blog, PR BackTalk, provides insights and attitude about PR, journalism and the media.
 You can follow him on Twitter at NormanBirnbach.